yiminl18/BLIP-share/README.md

 ### Infer minimal provenance in tableQA

 Run BLIP/infer_provenance_tableqa.py, where you can choose any strategy combination, any dataset, and any LLM models.

+### Data

+The data is available in this link: https://drive.google.com/file/d/1Ks20oiL06ENOPjKRTxMxU7D9fQVaqygw/view?usp=sharing

+Please download the dataset and put it under the root folder.